pricewaiter/docs/_platforms/shopify.md

 ## Configuring the button

-Our app provides a control panel in your Shopify Admin.
-From here you can control:
+Our app allows you to create different campaigns to compare different negotiation button call-to-actions.
+In each campaign, you can control:

 * Button Size
 * Button Color, both hover and background
-* Button Phrase: "Name your Price" or "Make an Offer"
+* Button Phrase: "Name your Price", "Make an Offer", "Price Match" and many more.
-* CSS Style for margin, padding and width of button

 ## Full width button